sstohs/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repository has been created in partial fulfillment of the requirements for the Course Project for 'The Data Scientist's Toolbox' course.
+This repository has been created in partial fulfillment of the requirements for 'The Data Scientist's Toolbox' Course Project.